Get-Your/Get-Your/README.md

 4. Analytics role

-    This role is slightly different in that it removes as much access as possible from tables with names (`app_user` and `app_householdmembers`) and gives read-only access to all other existing and new tables.
-This isn't quite possible, since timestamps in `app_user` are important for reporting, so the `app_user` are *not* excluded for now. **There is a planned update to move to schema-level permissions instead of table-level, although Django makes this difficult.**

-    It's set up so that `user_id` can be used to connect tables, but no specific names are available.
+    This role is slightly different in that it gives read-only access only to the `reporting` schema (created in [Populating the Database](#populating-the-database)).
+It's set up so that `user_id` (and its parent `vw_app_user.id`) can be used to connect tables, but no specific names are available.

     a.
 Create an analytics user role (named `analytics_role`, for use with reporting and analytics) without login privileges

         CREATE ROLE analytics_role INHERIT;

     b.
-Grant permissions
+Grant permissions to the `reporting` schema

         GRANT CONNECT ON DATABASE <database_name> TO analytics_role;
-        GRANT USAGE ON SCHEMA public TO analytics_role;
+        GRANT USAGE ON SCHEMA reporting TO analytics_role;

-        -- Note that REFERENCES is necessary for table relations (and implicit in INSERT, UPDATE, and DELETE privileges) GRANT SELECT, REFERENCES ON ALL TABLES IN SCHEMA public TO analytics_role;
+        -- Note that REFERENCES is necessary for table relations (and implicit in INSERT, UPDATE, and DELETE privileges) GRANT SELECT, REFERENCES ON ALL TABLES IN SCHEMA reporting TO analytics_role;
-        GRANT SELECT ON ALL SEQUENCES IN SCHEMA public TO analytics_role;
+        GRANT SELECT ON ALL SEQUENCES IN SCHEMA reporting TO analytics_role;
-        -- Revoke privileges for this role to specified tables REVOKE ALL PRIVILEGES ON app_householdmembers FROM analytics_role;

         -- Grant this role to admin user (permanently, but to no material affect) to alter default privileges GRANT analytics_role TO <admin_user>;